 For night owls, the Grand Canyon offers the Night Explorer Junior Ranger Patch.
 Kids attend a special Night Skies Ranger Program and complete the booklet that’s available at the visitor centers.

-If a trip to the bottom of the canyon is on your itinerary, a special Junior Ranger badge is rewarded at Phantom Ranch.
-Phantom Rattler Junior Ranger Patch has its own booklet and activities.
+If you plan to visit the bottom of the canyon, you will be rewarded with a special Junior Ranger badge at Phantom Ranch.
+The Phantom Rattler Junior Ranger Patch has its own booklet and activities.

 Wildlife on the South Rim